Sign In Forgot Password

 Welcoming a Child into the Jewish Community

 Shortly after birth, we formally welcome new children into the Jewish community by conferring upon them a Hebrew name.
 We joyfully observe this occasion for our Temple Beth El members at Friday evening services or in-home ceremonies at other times.
 We also encourage and invite non-members to celebrate this occasion with us and their families during our Friday evening services.
-Please contact Rabbi Biatch for further information on this exciting moment in the life of a young family.
+Please contact Rabbi Prosnit for further information on this exciting moment in the life of a young family.

 B'nai Mitzvah